icon-project/multisig-wallet/README.md

 ## Multi Signature Wallet SCORE
-This document describes a Multi Signature Wallet SCORE and provides guidelines and APIs about how to use this service.
+This document describes the inner workings of a Multi Signature Wallet SCORE and provides guidelines and APIs about how to use this service.

 ## Definition & Purpose

 A Multi Signature Wallet is a SCORE that enables more than one user to manage their ICON funds safely.
 Such wallet can prevent one person from running off with the stored ICX or tokens and reduce the risk in case of one person is incapacitated or loses their keys.
-We adopted the multisig wallet mechanism inspired by **gnosis**.
+We adopted the multisig wallet mechanism inspired by [**gnosis**](https://github.com/gnosis/MultiSigWallet).

 ## How To Use
 ### Definition